 - A default proceeding, in which the respondent does not respond or fails to respond within the given time limit.
 Under such a proceeding, the divorce continues without any of the respondent’s input.

 - An uncontested proceeding, in which all the parties agree to the terms laid out in the Petition – and any other issues that may arise.
-Often, these terms are also made official in a separate marital settlement agreement, and enforceable contract that is also filed with the court.
+Often in an uncontested divorce case, terms are also made official in a separate marital settlement agreement, and enforceable contract that is also filed with the court.

-- A contested proceeding, in which the respondent does not agree to the terms and both parties cannot come to an agreement.
-In such a case, a trial is usually held, and the court then decides on the issues that are obstructing the dissolution.
+- A contested proceeding, in which the respondent does not agree to the terms, such as the division of marital property, and both parties cannot come to an agreement.
+In a contested divorce case, a trial is usually held, and the court then decides on the issues that are obstructing the dissolution.

 Contested proceedings are often the most contentious, so it is always recommended to consult with your prospective ex-spouse before filing to ensure all the terms are satisfactory for both parties.
-However, issues do arise, and in such situations, a divorce attorney in San Diego is essential to help you navigate any disputes or disagreements.
+However, issues do arise, and in such situations, a San Diego divorce lawyer is essential to help you navigate any disputes or disagreements.

 Finalization of Divorce

 When all the issues have been sorted out and both parties can agree to the dissolution, the divorce may be officially approved and finalized.
 In California, it is important to note that there is a six-month waiting period from filing a petition to a final judgement of dissolution by the courts.
 This is done by the courts to make an attempt to preserve the institution of marriage – and that by waiting for a set amount of time, a couple may be able to reconcile their marriage instead of dissolving it.